 Pizza Dough Not Rising

-Having your homemade pizza dough not rising can be a crushing feeling, but it’s not the end of the world.
+Having your homemade pizza dough not rising can be crushing, but it’s not the end of the world.
 If you have had similar proofing problems, you can learn to avoid future proofing problems that may come up.

 So. let’s find out what you need to do!

-Pizza Dough Not Rising – Here’s What to Do
+If Your Pizza Dough Didn’t Rise – Here’s What to Do

 The old expression of saying keep calm’ or don’t worry should automatically be applied to making pizza dough.